gvwilson/thirdbit/src/fiction/santas/index.md

 "That won't hold them for long,"
 Gran-Granna Tumbly said,
-twisting at the waist until her spine made a *crack* that was only slightly quieter than the grenade's.
+twisting at the waist until her spine made a *pop!* only slightly quieter than the grenade's.

 "Come on ya sock-chewin' deviants!" the big santa bellowed, hefting his really quite large ax